lalitrana1010/ChatApp/README.md

 1. Components :-
 where small build block functions are defined.
 Like header, layout.
 2. Containers :-
 Our application has single route and page i.e chatPage.
+Further divided into 3 sections user.js > user ui message > message ui index.js> utilize user and message component

 3. For state management of whole App I have used redux with middleware redux-thunk.
 Redux Folders are divided as following :-